Vyacheslav Levandovsky

-Biography
+Early life

 Levandovsky was born on February 24, 1897, in Kyiv.
 An active, thin child with a shy demeanor, his artistic ability impressed others.

+Career

-He was drawn to the arts and to theater and in 1920 began work in theaters painting scenery and illustrating books.
+Drawn to the arts and to theater, in 1920 he began work in theaters painting scenery and illustrating books.
 Interested in ballet, he became associated with Serge Lifer and in 1923 studied ballet at the Kyiv Music and Drama Institute.
 He graduated from Kyiv Academy of Arts.

 In 1925 Levandovsky began to work at the Odesa Film Factory.
 Becoming interested in animation, he spoke to the studio's director about the possibility of animated films and ultimately became head of the new department.
-Shortly after, in 1927, Vyacheslav Levandovsky beginning his animation career in Odesa, created the silent film puppet cartoon "Chaff Goby (Shazka o solomennon bychke or Solomennyi Biychok)" also translated "The Tale of the Straw Bull", based on the Ukrainian fairy tale, Straw Bull, and work of the same name by Oleksandr Oles.
+Shortly after, in 1927, Vyacheslav Levandovsky began his animation career in Odesa, created the silent film puppet cartoon "Chaff Goby (Shazka o solomennon bychke or Solomennyi Biychok)" also translated "The Tale of the Straw Bull", based on the Ukrainian fairy tale, Straw Bull, and work of the same name by Oleksandr Oles.
 However, the film has now been lost.
 While the original film was lost, Oleksandr Shimon from Kharkiv saw the original work and described it: "We got to see several cartoon characters, small paper figures of animals, consisting of hinged parts, they still amaze with their expressiveness and filigree of technical execution, perfectly reproduce the illusion of movement.".

-Levandovsky built his own camera with parts from wood he built around the optics.
+Levandovsky built his own camera with wooden parts and optics.
 He came up with an "éclair" method that used the filmed actor performance projected onto a screen still frame by still frame as a model for drawing animated characters in motion.
 Another technique Levandovsky used was referred to as the "pencil of time", essentially using a pencil to punch holes in paper to then be used for more precise puppet movements frame-by-frame.
 Levandvosky shot film at a rate of approximately 25 frames per second.

 Vyacheslav Levandovsky continued his career in Kyiv, with The Tale about the Squirrel Hostess and the Mouse Villain (Shazka o belle khoziaushke I myshke zlodeike) in 1928.
 He created approximately twelve other works of animation, including the 1927 "Ukrainization" about the introduction of the Ukrainian language as an official language in Ukraine, and starting work in 1928 on the later-completed "Tuk-Tuk and his friend Zhuk".